itspoma/web-development-knowledge-base/knowledge.md

       feature: A -> B -> C -> D -> E -> F (feature-HEAD)

 :UNIX
+  :RPM
+    Red Hat Package Manager
+    is a package management system

   :procfs
     is a special filesystem in Unix-like operating systems that presents information about processes it is mapped to a mount point named /proc at boot time